Stacey Pheffer Amato: State Assembly

 In the Assembly, she is the Chair on the Subcommittee on Child Product Safety.
 Her mother, Queens County Clerk Audrey Pheffer, previously held this Assembly seat.
 Upon Pheffer Amato's election, they became the first mother-daughter team to hold the same seat in the New York State Legislature.

+In 2023, Pheffer Amato was appointed the chair of the New York State Assembly Governmental Employees Committee.
+During her tenure in the Assembly she has the most pieces of legislation among the New York City delegation with 69 bills signed into law.

 Personal life

 Pheffer Amato and her husband, Frank, live in Rockaway Beach with their two children.